-Brian Gardiner is known for being a professional and versatile percussionist in Portland, Oregon.
+Brian Gardiner is a professional and versatile percussionist in Portland, Oregon.
 He holds a section percussion position with the Portland Opera, is principal percussionist with the Vancouver (Washington) Symphony Orchestra, and plays drum set with the spaghetti western band Federale and rock band Pellet Gun.

 As a supporter of new music, Brian has performed with Indiana University’s New Music Ensemble, the Oregon Marimba Quartet, and the Oregon Percussion Ensemble.
 He also co-founded the APEX Percussion duo with David Constantine and the Portland Percussion Group with Chris Whyte, Aaron Jester, and Brett Paschal.

-Brian is a highly sought-after drum set artist in Oregon, performing with many regional and national recording artists including Federale, Tractor Operator, Dan Jones and the Squids, Pellet Gun, and the Sugar Beets.
+Brian is a highly sought-after drum set session player in Oregon, performing with regional and national recording artists.
 He has recently recorded sessions with Strange Holiday and Matthew Tow of the Lovetones.

-As an educator, he currently serves as an Adjunct Professor of Music at Marylhurst University, Portland Community College, and Concordia University.
+As an educator, he serves as an Adjunct Professor of Music at Marylhurst University, Portland Community College, Warner Pacific College, and Concordia University.
 Brian has taught percussion camps and master classes at schools in Indiana, Kansas, and Oregon, and is an invited clinician at public schools and universities.

 Brian Gardiner endorses Encore Mallets.